Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Conclusion

 We also find signs of eccentricity in GW200208\_22.
 This has been reported previously in Ref.~\cite{Romero-Shaw:2022xko}.
 We see mild support for eccentricity in GW190620, which has been flagged as potentially eccentric first in Ref.~\cite{Romero-Shaw:2022xko}, and then in Ref.~\cite{Iglesias:2022xfc}.

 We do not observe evidence of eccentricity in GW190521 in the region $e_{\text{10Hz}} < 0.5$.
-This is in contention with Refs. \cite{Gayathri:2020coq,Romero_Shaw:2020thy}.
+This is in contention with Refs. \cite{Romero_Shaw:2020thy}.
 However, \cite{Iglesias:2022xfc} which uses the \texttt{TEOBResumS-DALI} waveform model \cite{Nagar:2021gss,Nagar:2018zoe,Albanesi:2022xge}, finds similar results.
 It is at present unclear what the cause of this discrepancy is, and further work in this direction is needed.
 Note, our result is not immediately in contention with Ref.~\cite{Gamba:2021gap} which probes the parameter space of non-spinning hyperbolic captures which is separate from eccentric inspiral-merger-ringdown waveforms.
+It is also not immediately in contention with Ref.~\cite{Gayathri:2020coq} which probes the eccentricity at merger with numerical relativity simulations and a maximum likelihood test.

+We also see marginal support for eccentricity in GW190620\_030421 and GW191109\_010717 which is broadly in agreement with previous eccentric parameter estimation studies \cite{Romero-Shaw:2022xko, Iglesias:2022xfc}.

 We also perform a study of the effect of higher modes beyond the $(\ell, m) = (2,2)$ mode in eccentric waveform models.
 We find that there are biases in the intrinsic parameters when one neglects higher modes in parameter-estimation studies.
 In the quasi-circular case, this has been found in Refs.~\cite{LIGOScientific:2020ibl,Capano:2013raa,Varma:2014jxa,VanDenBroeck:2006ar,VanDenBroeck:2006qu,Littenberg:2012uj}.
 Our contribution is to study the biases which occur in the presence of eccentricity.
 We have quantified this effect by comparing the loss of information accumulated when neglecting higher modes in eccentric waveforms with the loss of information accumulated when neglecting higher modes in quasi-circular waveforms.
 We find with GW191109\_010717 that ignoring higher modes leads to biases in the eccentricity distribution of 0.025 bits.
 For context, with a Gaussian, an 0.007 bit difference corresponds to a 20\% shift in the mean measured in standard deviations of the Gaussian.
 In addition, if we neglect higher modes in GW191109\_010717, the $\log_{10}$ Bayes factor changes from 0.07 to 0.32.
 We do not find in the events analyzed that neglecting higher modes leads to incorrectly finding evidence for eccentricity.